Cristiansotogarcia/huurly_1.0/.trae/rules/project_rules.md

 - Use Context7 to make sure all libraries used are up 2 date.

 - Files in the Reffrece Docs Folder is ONLY to be used as reffrence.
 Do not use it in coding by any means!

+- document all coding changes you made in changelog.md in a structured way

+- before you start coding, use changelog.md to know what has been done and what you need to do.